 LivingCK Team.
 Stay connected by following us on

 LinkedIn and subscribing to the LivingCK Newsletter.

 Chatham-Kent has many organizations with staff to help you update your résumé and cover letter, prepare you for interviews, and provide local job market information.
 The following organizations can offer career counseling, training, and job search assistance:

-Adult Language and Learning (A.L.L.) provides support and assistance for immigrant newcomers in Chatham-Kent, including language instruction, ESL classes, and pre-employment programs.
+Adult Language and Learning (A.L.L.) and College Boreal provide support and assistance for immigrant newcomers in Chatham-Kent, including language instruction, ESL classes, and pre-employment programs.

 Immigrants to Canada may need to take some steps before entering the workforce:

-Access Centre's Internationally Trained Worker Loan Program (Loan Program) is a flexible line of credit to assist with covering the direct and indirect costs related to foreign credential recognition.
+Internationally Trained Worker (ITW) Loan Program assists with covering the costs related to foreign credential recognition.
 The loan may also help with other expenses related to help achieve employment that reflects international education, skills and experience.